Xunnamius/black-flag/README.md

   fancier than that, you can leverage [`configureExecutionPrologue`][44] to call `yargs::global` or `yargs::check` by hand.

-  `yargs::onFinishCommand`, if defined, should only be called when the `argv` parameter in [`builder`][7] is not `undefined` (i.e. only on [effector programs][38]).
+  Similarly, `yargs::onFinishCommand` should only be called when the `argv` parameter in [`builder`][7] is not `undefined` (i.e. only on [effector programs][38]).
 This would prevent the callback from being executed twice.
-  Similar to the above, the "Black Flag way" of implementing this would be to ditch `yargs::onFinishCommand` entirely and use plain old JavaScript and/or the [`configureExecutionPrologue`][44] configuration hook instead.
+  Further, the "Black Flag way" would be to ditch `yargs::onFinishCommand` entirely and use plain old JavaScript and/or the [`configureExecutionPrologue`][44] configuration hook instead.

 - Since Black Flag is built from the ground up to be asynchronous, calling `yargs::parseSync` will throw immediately.
 You shouldn't be calling the `yargs::parseX` functions directly anyway.

-- [Black Flag sets different several different defaults compared to vanilla yargs][25].
+- Black Flag sets several defaults compared to vanilla yargs.
+These defaults are detailed in the [Usage section][25].

 ### Advanced Usage